sketchai/sam/README.md

 ## Testing

-For running all the tests:
+To run all the tests:

 ```
     poetry run pytest
 ```

-For running a specific test:
+To run a specific test:
 ```
     poetry run pytest path/my_test
 ```